netdata/netdata/streaming/README.md

 ```
 [web]
     mode = none | static-threaded | single-threaded | multi-threaded
+    accept a streaming request every seconds = 0
 ```

 `[web].mode = none` disables the API (netdata will not listen to any ports).
 This also disables the registry (there cannot be a registry without an API).

+`accept a streaming request every seconds` can be used to set a limit on how often a master Netdata server will accept streaming requests from the slaves.
+0 sets no limit, 1 means maximum once every second.
+If this is set, you may see error log entries "... too busy to accept new streaming request.
+Will be allowed in X secs".

 ```
 [backend]